BatYu/zhiyuanyu/_pages/cv.md

 Education
 ======
 * B.S. in Electrical Engineering, Huazhong University of Science and Technology, 2019
-* Ph.D in Computer Science, Washington University in St. Louis, 2024 (expected)
+* Ph.D. in Computer Science, Washington University in St. Louis, 2024 (expected)

 Skills
 ======